 The Chapter offers a program to assist those living with ALS to obtain needed medical equipment and assistive technology.

-Loan Closet: in partnership with several medical equipment suppliers and facilities an equipment loan closet makes it possible to provide equipment free of charge for those living with ALS.
-The loan closet offers a wide range of equipment from adaptive equipment to help with daily care to power wheelchairs and speech generating devices.
+Loan Program: in partnership with several medical equipment suppliers and facilities an equipment loan program makes it possible to provide equipment free of charge for those living with ALS.
+The loan program offers a wide range of smaller adaptive equipment to help with daily care to power wheelchairs and speech generating devices.
 All items are subject to availability.

-Assitive Technology/Environmental Access: provides assistance with computer access, communication, and obtaining equipment that assits individuals with managing their home environment.
+Assistive Technology/Environmental Access: provides help with computer access, communication, and obtaining equipment that assists individuals in managing their home environment.

 Chapter Grant Program

-The Chapter offers a grant assitance program for home modifications, speech generating devices, power wheelchairs or respite/home care that meets the needs of those living with ALS.
-This program is subject to the availability of funds and includes assitance for the following.
+The Chapter offers a grant assistance program for home modifications, speech generating devices, power wheelchairs, or respite/home care that meets the needs of those living with ALS.
+This program is subject to the availability of funds and includes assistance for the following:

-Home Modifications: A one-time only grant that provides full or partial payment of such items as a stairglide, ramps, or bathroom modifications.
+Home Modifications: A one-time only grant that provides full or partial payment of such items as stairglides, ramps, or bathroom modifications.

-Speech Generating Devices/Power Wheelchair: This grant is to supplement insurance coverage where the Chapter will provide 20% of the co-pay, up to $20,000, towards the purchase of a speech generating device or a power wheelchair.
+Speech Generating Devices/Power Wheelchairs: This grant is meant to supplement insurance coverage towards the purchase of a speech generating device or a power wheelchair.

 *Eligible primary caregivers will be considered for a respite home care grant once every six months unless other notification is provided.
-Home Modifications, Speech Generating Devices or Power Wheelchairs are one time only grants.
+Home Modifications, Speech Generating Devices or Power Wheelchairs are one-time only grants.
 Home Modification grants cannot be awarded after the work has been completed and is paid directly to the contractor/provider.

 The Chapter collaborates with transportation companies to provide efficient and accommodating transportation for ALS patients.
-Patients can utilize the transportation service for clinic appointments, resource group meetings or any other Chapter-related event.
+Patients can utilize the transportation service for clinic appointments, medical appointments relating to an ALS diagnosis, and any other Chapter-related event.

-Care Connection - Many times when friends and family learn about someone with ALS, they want to help.
-The Chapter can assist in organizing this network of volunteers from your community of friends, neighbors, members of community organizations, through the Care Connection Program.
-The program provides a plan for organizing help, training and information about what approaches tend to be most effective.
+Care Connection: Many times when friends and family learn about someone with ALS, they want to help.
+The Chapter can assist in organizing this network of volunteers from your community of friends, neighbors, and members of community organizations through the Care Connection Program.
+The program provides a plan for organizing help, training, and information about what approaches tend to be most effective.
 The Care Connection uses a website – lotsahelpinghands.com – that allows volunteers to sign in and see the community calendar where tasks have been posted by a volunteer coordinator.

 Educational Material and Programs

-Resource Groups: Resource group meetings are a time for patients, caregivers, family members and friends to learn, ask, share and grow throughout their ALS experience.
-Individuals can also participate virtually via computer.
-Our Chapter calendar lists the dates and times for these resource groups.
+Resource Groups: Resource group meetings are a time for patients, caregivers, family members, and friends to learn, ask, share and grow throughout their ALS experience.
+Individuals can participate virtually via computer or phone.

-Educational Symposia: the Chapter’s symposiums are excellent learning opportunities and cover a variety of subjects from patient care, research, and advocacy, to new approaches to assistive technology and care giving.
-Several educational symposia all held throughout the year and at various locations in our service area.
+Educational Symposia: The Chapter’s symposiums are excellent learning opportunities and cover a variety of subjects from patient care, research, and advocacy, to new approaches to assistive technology and caregiving.
+Several educational symposia are held throughout the year and at various locations in our service area.

-To register with our chapter for services and support, please call 1-800-967-9296 to speak with our Director of Care Services, or click here to fill out the Chapter registration survey online.
+To register with our Chapter for services and support, please call 412-821-3254 or 1-800-967-9296 to speak with our Director of Care Services, or click here to fill out the Chapter registration survey online.